masoudazizi/hawaiian-pizza-master/README.md

 ## Authentication
 Authentication is based on Basic Auth, so with every request to a protected endpoint, username and password must be added as headers.

+## discount based on count
+I created a new method named countDiscount for applying discount based on purchased pizza count according to the client the requirement, which is each 3 pizza the cheapest one should be free